NOAH Compendium

 Pharmacodynamic properties

 Fenbendazole is an anthelmintic belonging to the benzimidazole-carbamate group.
-It acts by interfering with the energy metabolism of the nematode.
+It acts by interfering with the energy metabolism of the nematode or cestode.

 Fenbendazole inhibits the polymerisation of tubulin to microtubules.
-This interferes with essential structural and functional properties of the cells of helminths, such as formation the cytoskeleton, formation of the mitotic spindle and the uptake and intracellular transport of nutrients and metabolic products.
-Fenbendazole is active and has a dose dependent activity on Heterakis gallinarum (adult stages), Ascaridia galli (adult stages) and Capillaria obsignata (adult stages) in chickens, and activity against adult Heterakis gallinarum in pheasants.
+This interferes with essential structural and functional properties of the cells of helminths, such as formation of the cytoskeleton, formation of the mitotic spindle and the uptake and intracellular transport of nutrients and metabolic products.
+Fenbendazole is active and has a dose dependent activity on Heterakis gallinarum (adult stages), Ascaridia galli (adult stages), Capillaria obsignata (adult stages) and Raillietina echinobothrida (adult stages) in chickens, and activity against adult Heterakis gallinarum in pheasants.

 Pharmacokinetic particulars